DevelopmentalImagingMCRI/MCRIBS/README.md

   - zlib1g-dev libboost-dev libglu1-mesa-dev libxt-dev python-dev libeigen3-dev
 - For MIRTK
   - libtbb-dev libflann-dev
+- For python
+  - python-vtk python3-vtk

 This will install all of the dependencies

-`apt install zlib1g-dev libboost-dev libglu1-mesa-dev libxt-dev python-dev libtbb-dev libflann-dev libeigen3-dev`
+`apt install zlib1g-dev libboost-dev libglu1-mesa-dev libxt-dev python-dev libtbb-dev libflann-dev libeigen3-dev python-vtk python3-vtk`

 The script build.sh will checkout VTK 8.2.0 and build it.